Erich Rademacher: Swimming career

 Rademacher was one of the only athletes at the time to have a manager, by the name of Kurt Behrens.
 Behrens increased Rademacher's popularity in the US swimming circles, and likely also funded some of his international tours.

 National titles

 In 1918, Rademacher became national champion in the 100 metre backstroke, the first of many national titles.
 From 1919-1927 excluding 1922, Rademacher was the national champion in the 100 metre breaststroke, meaning he was national champion in this event 7 times.
 In 1928, he became national champion in the 200 metre breaststroke.
 From 1924 to 1928, he was a national champion in the 4x100 metre freestyle relay.
 He was a national champion as the goalkeeper of the Hellas Magdeburg team in water polo from 1924 to 1926, then again from 1928 to 1931 and again in 1933.
 He also had other national titles in other less common disciplines.
 Through his whole career, Rademacher set 15 German national records.

-Rademacher also won two Hungarian national championships, one British national championship, one Czechoslovakian national championship and a US national championship.
+Rademacher also won two Hungarian national championships, one British national championship, one Czechoslovak national championship and a US national championship.